dudeNumber4/towers-of-hanoi/readme.md

 I've just been running this in jshell.
 From jshell location (Java 9+):
 `jshell 'towers.java' --class-path 'path_to/tuples-0.1.2.jar'`
 `new Towers().start()`
-Game currently limited to 8 rings, otherwise it'll take a very long time and spew too much output.
+Game essentially limited to 8 rings, otherwise it'll take a very long time and spew too much output.